 Canneries were established along the West Coast in the late 1800's to export sockeye salmon and with their high demand of raw resources, there was now profit to be made off of fishing.
 These canneries created competition for salmon, and as a result, the colonial government was dead set on destroying Indigenous fisheries, and laws were brought against Indigenous people's rights to gather fish for food or for profit.
 In 1884, under the Dominion government, Indigenous people were required to seek permission from the colonial government to fish for their own food, and by 1888, Indigenous people could not sell fish without a license.
-This first attack by the Department of Fisheries and Oceans (DFO) of using conservation to restrict Indigenous people were taking out of the waters.
+This first attack by the Department of Fisheries and Oceans (DFO) of using conservation to restrict Indigenous fisheries began a long legacy of keeping tabs on what Indigenous people were taking out of the waters.